 - Choose your scheduling method.
 Methods include no formal method, pen and paper, spreadsheets, and scheduling software.
 Each method has its pros and cons, but if you want to spend less time scheduling and better optimize your schedules, consider investing in restaurant employee scheduling software

 - Ensure your schedules factor in staff and business needs.
 For example, staff will want advance notice about schedule changes while your business balances this need against having the right mix of schedules to maximize efficiency

 Want to learn more about creating optimal shift schedules to reduce labor costs?
 Then read our complete guide to shift schedules.

 Now that you've got all your bases covered, it's time to hit the home run and score tons of customers!

-There is no right or wrong formula to marketing and promoting your coffee shop.
-The strategy you create will be unique to your restaurant's goals and allocated budget.
+There is no right or wrong formula for marketing and promoting your coffee shop.
+The strategy you create will be unique to your cafe's goals and allocated budget.

 - Keep your friends and family in the loop

 - Extend invites to local businesses for your opening day